 The Local Governmental Unit is defined in Article 41 of the Mental Hygiene Law.
 This program category includes all local government costs related to administering mental hygiene services that are provided by a local government or by voluntary agency pursuant to a contract with a local governmental unit.
-This program does not include agency administration and can only be used with funding source code 001A.
+LGU Administration is funded cooperatively by OASAS, OMH and/or OPWDD.
+As such, this program is reported as a shared program on the core schedules (CFR-1 through CFR-6) of the CFR.
+LGU Administration expenses and revenues related to each State Agency are reported on State Agency specific claiming schedules (DMH-2 and DMH-3).
+This program code can only be used with funding source code 001A on the OMH-specific claiming schedules.
+Note: This program type is exempt from the Ratio Value allocation of agency administration.